joshua-9402/cpet-140-final-project/README.md

 ## Technical Overview

-This project is a C++ application that demonstrates a small, modular POS/inventory system with a UI layer and SQLite-backed persistence.
+This project is a C++ application that demonstrates a payroll and monitoring system with a UI layer and SQLite-backed persistence.
 It is designed for desktop platforms (Windows, macOS, Linux) and can be adapted to mobile platforms (Android, iOS) with platform-specific toolchains.

 ### Project Highlights
 - Language: C++26
 - Build system: CMake v4.0
+- UI
-- UI: Hello ImGui (immediate-mode GUI) v1.19.3
+  - Hello ImGui (immediate-mode GUI) v1.19.3
+  - Qt UI Framework
 - Database: SQLite (single-file, local, embedded)
 - Target platforms: Desktop (Win/macOS/Linux), Mobile (Android/iOS)